tomsclater/tomsclater/README.md

 # 👋 Hi, I’m @tomsclater ☕

 Welcome to my GitHub!
-I'm Tom, the founder of **Pulse IT Innovate**, where technology fuels innovation.
+I'm Tom, the founder of **Pulse Lab UK**, where technology fuels innovation.
 Here's a bit about me and my work:

 ---

-## 🚀 My Business: Pulse IT Innovate
+## 🚀 My Business: Pulse Lab UK

-At Pulse IT Innovate, we provide transformative digital solutions for businesses.
+At Pulse Lab UK, we provide transformative digital solutions for businesses.
 Check out what we offer:

 - **Web Hosting**: Lightning-fast, secure hosting with a 99.9% uptime guarantee.
 - **Web Design**: Beautiful, responsive websites that convert visitors into customers.